steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 The default assumption should be "our assumptions about the behaviour of the SDK proved to be incorrect".
 Identifying what has gone wrong and aware those assumptions were made means that we can fix it ourselves Although this does require engineering effort, it doesn't guarantee that we can get a fix in without waiting for any changes from the AWS SDK developers.

 ### Tracking down a test failure

 What to do if a test starts failing?

-First, add the stack traces to the PRs as a comment.
+**First**, add the stack traces to the PRs as a comment.
 As well as warning everyone of problems, it generates a searchable trace for the future.

-Next, *do not asssume that this is a bug in the tests*.
+**Next**, *do not asssume that this is a bug in the tests*.
 Assume that the test has identified a regression in production code.
 Hopefully it is just a test failure do to minor changes in SDK behavior -however this is the best case scenario.
 Assuming it is a test failure and so disabling the test case/assertion is a mistake.